freezy/dmd-extensions/README.md

 ### Frame Colorization

-DMD Extensions includes support for Serum colorizations, as well as the VNI/PAL format, originally used on PIN2DMD devices.
+DMD Extensions includes support for Serum colorizations, as well as the VNI/PAL/PAC format, originally used on PIN2DMD devices.
-PAC support is intended, but needs some refactoring first.

 Colorization is enabled for most games, including Pinball FX(3), The Pinball Arcade, and Visual PinMAME.